NOAA-OWP/inundation-mapping/CONTRIBUTING.md

    **Note: These steps below are similar to another required critical step (pre-commit configuration) later in this document, which also needs to be run**.

-   For all commands, you may have to add the word "sudo" in front of your commands, often related to permissions issues.
+   **Important: For all commands, you may have to add the word "sudo" in front of your commands, often related to permissions issues.**

    If pre-commit is not already installed on your system:
    ```